alisatelier/snake-client/READMEHOST.md

 **Special Thanks To:**

 - Larry the AI bot who said, "You're gonna scream, but you're gonna learn."
 (Jk.
 Larry isn't sassy enough for such comments).
-- The fellow sneks who debugged this with slimmies (like a snek shimmy) of solidarity.
+- The fellow sneks who debugged this with slimmys (like a snek slither-shimmy) of solidarity.
-- And to anyone who’s ever 🟩 ssslithered faster at the wrong moment and crashed… you are not alone.
+- And to anyone who’s ever ssslithered faster at the wrong moment and crashed… you are not alone.

 ---